scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 An empty `List` have been returned because there are still no data.

 Now, let's try to insert some records.
-Since the part that starts with `SQL` does not actually issue the SQL until you call the `apply()`, you can re-use it as many times as you like, such as;
+Since the part that starts with `SQL` does not actually issue the SQL until you call the `apply()`, you can re-use it as many times as you like, such as:

     import org.joda.time._
     DB localTx { implicit session =>